czyys/dustforceguide/README.md

 When you start an attack it goes into its windup animation.
 After it finishes an enemy gets hit if its hurtbox and hitbox of the attack overlap during that one frame.
 Then your attack enters the recovery phase during which you can’t start another attack.

-That’s why you often want to cancel that animation and it’s possible to do it with:
+That’s why you often want to cancel the recovery animation and it’s possible to do it with:
 * a jump, which can be buffered
 * a dash, which has to be timed
 * or by grabbing a wall/ceiling, which requires simply holding the right directions.